kimgoetzke/practice-maui-shopping-list/README.md

 app and use .NET MAUI.
 The goal was to learn about .NET MAUI cross-platform development, Android app development, and to build something semi-useful.

-See the [kimgoetzke/practice-maui-listem](https://github.com/kimgoetzke/practice-maui-listem) for a revamped design and conversion to a to-do list app, allowing for multiple lists and a little more configuration.
+See [kimgoetzke/practice-maui-listem](https://github.com/kimgoetzke/practice-maui-listem) for a revamped design and conversion to a to-do list app, allowing for multiple lists and a little more configuration.

 ![Demo GIF](./assets/demo.gif)